List of Important Days in September

 • UNESCO:

-• It is one of the specialized agencies of the United Nations that aims at promoting world peace through international cooperation in education, science and culture.
+• It is one of the specialized agencies of the United Nations that aims to promote world peace through international cooperation in education, science and culture.

 • Established: 1945